Swapnil28Y/Kimaye-Clone/README.md

 # Kimaye-Clone
 Deployed link:https://boisterous-hotteok-75bc34.netlify.app
-Kimaye is a fruits and vegetable brand that operates online.
-My team and I made a perfect replica of their website.
+<h4>Kimaye is a fruits and vegetable brand that operates online.
+My team and I made a perfect replica of their website.</h4>

 <br>
 <h1 align="center" > Kimaye-clone</h1>